DeviprasadShetty9833/DSA_in_C_Tutorial/Genetic Algorithm/README.md

 Convergence	| Typically converge to a single optimal solution | May converge to multiple or diverse solutions User Intervention	| Minimal	| Requires tuning of parameters (mutation rate, crossover rate, population size)

 ---

-If you want, I can also add:
-✅ A summary paragraph
-✅ A diagram
-✅ A “key takeaways” section
-✅ GA workflow chart

-Just say the word!